rednecktanuki/BookSnatcher/Docs/index.md

 ## Setup Instructions

 ### 1. Prepare Your Files
-1. Drag and drop `booksnatcher.py` onto your Desktop.
+1. Copy and paste the contents of `booksnatcher.py` into a notepad and save as "booksnatcher.py" onto your Desktop.
 2. Create an empty folder on your Desktop called: "snatchedbooks" *(without quotation marks)*